 - Improve your quality of sleep

 - Reduce the aches and pains that occur during pregnancy, such as back pain

 - Improves your strength and endurance which can help prepare you for labour

 - Improves muscle tone, strength and endurance which helps prepare you for labour

-- Boosts your mood and helps prevent postnatal depression
+- Boosts your mood and general wellbeing which could help to prevent postnatal depression

 - Helps prevent and treat gestational diabetes as well as preeclampsia